simranjitsingh1337/agent-challenge/README.md

 - Fork this repository and develop your AI agent
 - Your agent must include at least one custom tool (function)
-- Code must be well-documented and include clear setup instructions
 - Include environment variable examples in a `.env.example` file

 #### 2. Docker Container